NominHanggai/auto-abbreviation/README.md

 # auto-abbreviation

-This script automatically converts journal names to abbreviations in `.bib` files.
+This script converts journal names to abbreviations in `.bib` files.
 It leverages excerpts from the `bibtexparser` package to parse `.bib` files and applies rules from a journal abbreviations list to perform the conversions.

 ## Usage